Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/Algorithm_Design.md

 ### Retreival

 Retrieval uses the indexed documents described previously as a knowledge base.
 The translated query will then be compared against the indexed documents using a retrieval method.

-*Do we know what type of retrieval we plan on using?
-(Dense, Sparse, etc.)*

 ### Augmentation